IBM-Cloud/Bluemix-ServiceBroker/README.md

 ## Bluemix Dedicated and Bluemix Local: Standard Private Brokers
 Users of Bluemix Dedicated and Bluemix Local can register space-scoped private brokers.
 For the instructions see the previous section.
 In addition, users with administrator privileges to modify the catalog can create standard private brokers.
-Though Cloud Foundry documentation suggests to use the same command broker-related cf commands, Bluemix requires to use the BluemixAdminCLI
+Though Cloud Foundry documentation suggests to use the same command broker-related cf commands, for Bluemix you need to use the BluemixAdmin CLI plugin:
-Registration of private service

-1. Make sure the Bluemix-Admin CLI plugin is installed.
-See the [Bluemix Documentation on the admin plugin](https://console.eu-gb.bluemix.net/docs/cli/plugins/bluemix_admin/index.html) for instructions.
+- Install the Bluemix-Admin CLI plugin if not done yet.
+See the [Bluemix Documentation for the admin plugin](https://console.eu-gb.bluemix.net/docs/cli/plugins/bluemix_admin/index.html) for instructions.
-2. Use that plugin to manage the broker lifecycle.
+- Use that plugin to manage the broker lifecycle.
 Its sub-commands are invoked either with `cf ba` or `cf bluemix-admin` followed by the specific command.

 The following command registers the broker.
 Similar to above, "yourBrokerName" is a name you give to your broker, userID/password are those to access the broker and URL4yourBroker is the address under which the broker is accessible to Bluemix:
 `cf ba add-service-broker yourBrokerName userID password URL4yourBroker`